What is Extrinsic Value?

 Extrinsic value is the difference between an option’s market price, known as the premium, and its intrinsic value.
 Extrinsic value reflects the factors outside of the price of the underlying asset.
 This value changes over time based on the time to expiration and the volatility of the underlying asset.

-So, how do we define extrinsic value?
-Extrinsic value is composed of variables other than the underlying asset price.
 The intrinsic value is a straightforward calculation: It is simply the difference between an option’s strike price and the price of the underlying asset when the underlying asset is in-the-money.
 An out-of-the-money option has no intrinsic value.

 Remember, an option is “in the money” would be profitable for the owner to exercise today, while it’s “out of the money” if the owner would lose money if they exercised their option today.
 An out-of-the-money option may present an investment opportunity because of its potential for the option to become in-the-money at expiration.